 Chinese translation software is very easy to use and has many custom features so the software becomes even more accurate as you customize it for your specific translation needs.
 For a complete look at our products and how they can help you with your translation needs visit our new Chinese Language Learning Center.

-Systran has been the leader in translation software development for the past 30 years.
-Systran actually holds patents for their translation engine so no other translation software has these same features.
+Systran has been the leader in language conversion technology development for the past 40 years.
+Systran actually holds patents for their translation engine so no other software has these same features.
 Learn more about Systran Translation Software and which translator will best meet your translation needs.

 Language Information that Will Help you with Translating Chinese

 Chinese is a symbolic language that uses characters for letters and numbers.
 The first important thing to know about Chinese Language Translation is the fact there are two versions of written Chinese, Traditional and Simplified.
 Traditional Chinese characters are more complex and have more brush strokes per character.
 Simplified Chinese has been "simplified" by using less complex characters.
 To understand the difference we need to look back in history to just after World War II.
 In 1949 the People's Republic of China officially adopted Simplified Chinese in an effort to promote literacy.
 Learning the Chinese language had been so complex and so time consuming that much of the population was illiterate, the adoption of Simplified Chinese has made learning the language much easier.

 - Traditional Chinese: More brush strokes per character, more complex.